 For instance, I’ve also watched 3.5 episodes of Claymore, and read about 200 pages of The Drawing of the Three by Stephen King, and several hundred pages from the first seven books of The Adventures of Vlad Taltos by Steven Brust, but not all book, of any of these.

 Well, as my money situation deteriorated somewhat, and cause I need to save money (I completely forgot that the Megurine Luka nendoroid figure I’ve pre-ordered is coming out this month, now I understand why people post their pre-orders monthly, to keep track!
-Well, with all the changes and delays, they’d go mad otherwise too! ), so less expenditures.
+Well, with all the changes and delays, they’d go mad otherwise too! :D), so less expenditures.

 - Eric Evans, a friend of mine from MouseHunt (a Facebook application) got me The Iron Council by China Mieville, the third book of Bas-Lag, for Christmas.
 Thanks Eric, you’re the best

 - Some more miniatures ordered and arrived.
 Going to stop buying these until I finish painting the over 100 miniatures I have unpainted O.O